sguzunov/docs/docs/developers/04_configuration/01_system/system-configuration.md

 ]
 ```

-The only required properties are `"type"`, which should be set to `"rest"`, and `"url"`, which is the address of the remote application store.
+The only required properties for each app store configuration object are `"type"`, which should be set to `"rest"`, and `"url"`, which is the address of the remote application store.
 You can also set the authentication, polling interval, cache persistence and cache folder.

 | Property | Description |
 |----------|-------------|